 Customers who purchase BIG/ip or 3DNS receive installation services and an initial customer support contract, typically covering a 12-month period.
 Customers may also purchase consulting services and renew their initial customer support contract.
-As of March 31, 1999, approximately 80% of our customers have renewed their initial customer support contract.
-Based on our limited operating history, it is difficult to predict what our rate of renewals will be in the future.
 We generally combine the software license, installation, and customer support elements of our products into a package with a single price.
 We allocate a portion of the sales price to each element of the bundled package based on their respective fair values when the individual elements are sold separately.
 Revenues from the license of software are recognized when the product has been shipped and the customer is obligated to pay for the product.
 Installation revenue is recognized when the product has been installed at the customer's site.
 Revenues for customer support are recognized on a straight-line basis over the service contract term.
 Consulting services are customarily billed at fixed rates, plus out-of-pocket expenses.
-Our ordinary payment terms to our customers are net 30 days, but we have extended payment terms beyond net 30 days to some customers.
 Estimated sales returns are based on historical experience by product and are recorded at the time revenues are recognized.